-Name the Scots team that beat Ukraine
+Name the Scotland team that beat Ukraine in 2007

 Last updated on .From the section Scotland

-Back in 2007, Scotland beat Ukraine 3-1 at Hampden as they threatened to upset world football and qualify for Euro 2008 at the expense of some of the big guns.
+Back in 2007, Scotland beat Ukraine 3-1 at Hampden on their way to falling just short of qualifying for Euro 2008.

-In a campaign that included home and away wins over France, Scotland ultimately fell short in a heart-breaking 2-1 defeat to the-then world champions, Italy.
+In a campaign that included memorable home and away wins over France, Scotland's dream ended in a heartbreaking 2-1 home defeat to then world champions, Italy.

-Scotland host Ukraine on Wednesday in the World Cup play-off semi-final as both bid to make it to Qatar, nearly 15 years after their previous clash.
+Scotland host Ukraine on Wednesday in the World Cup play-off semi-final as both nations bid to make it to Qatar, nearly 15 years after their previous clash.

 Can you remember the Scotland line-up and goal scorers that day?